DionneMaguire/stock/README.md

 9 The program gets the stock and takes away the sales quantity, to give the new stock quantity.
 The program updates the quantity in the stock file and updates the is_audited field in the sales file to True.
 It then checks the reorder quantity and if the new stock quantity is below the reorder quantity, the product is written to the console with the new stock quantity.
-This is done for each product.
+This is done for each product that needs to be reordered.

 ![reorder products printed](images/reorder.png)

-10 The reorder products are also written to a reorder file with the same information that is printed to the console.
+10 The products that need to be reordered are also written to a reorder file with the same information that is printed to the console.
 This reorder comma delimited file has a date and time stamp so that if the program is run multiple times in a day the user will be able to tell the files appart.
 Finally the path to the comma delimited reorder file is printed to the console so that the user can get access to the file if needed.

 ![path to reorder file](images/file_path.png)